The climate protestor who became entangled in a legal complaint involving Sir David Attenborough in November has been acquitted.

 The organization also told Dorset Live that it was disappointed to see leading climate activist Attenborough dining in a luxury seafood restaurant.
 It added that the location charges a minimum of £65 per person.

 “The Catch is a symbol of excess and inequality in today’s world.
 Weymouth has average wages amongst the lowest in The UK and is at huge risk of sea level rises.
-Yet this restaurant still continues business as usual amongst the worst cost-of-living crisis many will ever experience,” Smart said in a statement.
+Yet this restaurant still continues business as usual amongst the worst cost-of-living crisis many will ever experience,” Smart said in a statement in November.

 Attenborough’s climate activism